 “grandparents are living in fear that if they drop a present at the door, then officers will come and march them to the cells”.

 Of course, genuine cases of stalking or harassment are extremely serious and need to be dealt with accordingly, but it seems that our anti-harassment laws are being used as a weapon in family disputes.
 I hope the Minister will tell us how we can overcome that.

 What can grandparents who have been cut off from their grandchildren do?
 If appealing directly to the parents’ good will does not work, the first step is to go through mediation.
-If that does not work, the next step is for grandparents to apply for a child arrangement order.
+If that does not work, the next step is for grandparents to apply for a child arrangements order.
 Increasing numbers of grandparents are taking that route.
 Ministry of Justice stats show that 2,000 grandparents applied for CAOs in 2016, up from just over 1,600 in 2014.
-Unlike parents, most grandparents must take the additional step of seeking leave of the court before they can even make the application for the child arrangement order.
+Unlike parents, most grandparents must take the additional step of seeking leave of the court before they can even make the application for the order.
 I know that is not intended to be an obstacle for grandparents, but clearly it is.
 I urge the Minister to consider introducing an automatic right for grandparents to seek contact through the courts.